lpabon/cmockery2/doc/coverage.md

 CFLAGS += -O0 --coverage
 ```

+You then need to link with the Gcov library by adding `-lgcov` to your LDFLAGS.

 Once you have built your programs using the new flags, running the program will enable GNU Gcov to generate two files, one ending with `*.gcda` and another ending in `*.gcno`.
 These files will be analyzed by `gcovr` to create the Corbertura XML files using the following command:

 ```